btnguyenPersonal/edit/tasks.md

 - do complete look through of commands and delete ones I don't use

+- change all the query stuff to use inputName

 - do deep dive of history and grep, and search for performance
     - move them to their own file and test them individually w/o the ncurses crap mucking everything up